Ikamexpeditions

 The results of Painted Manakin monitoring were the following:

-• So, in the site near to the interpretation center, songs were principally recorded, one individual was observed, and the observation success was low (40%).
+• Also near to the interpretation center, were songs principally recorded, one individual was observed but the observation success was low (20%).

 Bibliography